SuLab/bioshovel/src/preprocess/README.md

 * Run using `python3 -m preprocess.create_medline_subset -h` to see help/options

+**`preprocess.create_pubtator_subset`** for creating a subset of the pubtator bioconcepts2pubtator_offsets download file based on PMIDs in an input file (one PMID per line)

+* Run using `python3 -m preprocess.create_pubtator_subset -h` to see help/options
+* creates a directory with pubtator annotations (abstract+offset) saved with one abstract per file
+* creates another directory with only the abstracts saved in parsed/paragraph format for use with other bioshovel.preprocess modules

 **`preprocess.disease_ner`** for performing disease name-entity recognition on paragraph data in parform format

 * Runs [DNorm](http://dx.doi.org/10.1093/bioinformatics/btt474) using a process pool on a single machine